-- 1. Amendments to these Regulations are adopted in a separate decision by the Dean after hearing the Academic Director involved, the Examination Board, and after consultation with the Program Committee involved and the School Council. - 2.
-An amendment to these Regulations can only relate to the current academic year if it can reasonably be argued that this is in no way detrimental to the interests of the students. - 3.
-Furthermore, an amendment cannot adversely affect any other decision taken pursuant to these Regulations by the Examination Board regarding a student.
+- 1. Amendments to these Regulations are adopted in a separate decision by the Dean after hearing the Academic Director(s) involved, the Examination Board, and after consultation with the Program Committee(s) involved and the School Council. - 2.
+An amendment to these Regulations can only relate to the current academic year unless it can reasonably be argued that this is in no way detrimental to the interests of the students. - 3.
+Furthermore, an amendment cannot adversely affect any other decision taken by the Examination Board regarding a student pursuant to these Regulations.